-Australia’s sugarcane industry is one of the nation’s biggest rural industries and sugarcane is Queensland’s largest agricultural crop.
-The industry is primarily located along Australia’s eastern coastline, from Mossman in far north Queensland to Grafton in northern New South Wales.
+Australia’s sugar manufacturing industry is one of the nation’s biggest rural industries.
+Sugar mills are primarily located along Australia’s eastern coastline, from Mossman in far north Queensland to Grafton in northern New South Wales.

-Up to 35 million tonnes of sugarcane is grown each year.
-Over a season, the sugarcane crop can produce up to 4.5 million tonnes of raw sugar, 1 million tonnes of molasses and 10 million tonnes of bagasse (a fibrous cane residue, which fuels boilers to co generate steam and electricity).
+From approximately the 35 million tonnes of sugarcane harvested in a season, sugar millers manufacture around 4.5 million tonnes of raw sugar, 1 million tonnes of molasses and 10 million tonnes of bagasse (a fibrous cane residue, which fuels boilers to co generate steam and electricity).

 Approximately 85% of the raw sugar produced in Queensland is exported, generating up to $2.0 billion in export earnings for Queensland.